ItsBurpee/RingingBloom-MHRVoiceChanger/README.md

 ## How to Use:
 1. Load the .pck file with the "Import File" button (It should auto-detect its information in the "Overview")
+	- IMPORTANT: Make sure you get the "streaming" file!
+There's another file with the same name in a different directory.
+  		- That file can be found with this directory: .../natives/STM/streaming/Sound/Wwise/
 2. Select the voice to convert to with the "Output Voice" options
 3. Click the "CONVERT" button to convert